abhinavk99/jikanpy/README.md

 from jikanpy import Jikan
 jikan = Jikan()

+# provide your own base API URL, whether to use HTTPS (defaults to True),
+# and/or your own Python Requests session
+import requests
+session = requests.Session()
+second_jikan = Jikan(selected_base='https://yourapi.com/', use_ssl=True, session=session)

+# set persistent headers that will be used with all HTTP requests with your session
+session.headers.update({'x-test': 'true'})

 # json of all anime info specified by Jikan docs
 mushishi = jikan.anime(457)